243senmayukh/243senmayukh/README.md

 I am Mayukh Sen, I am in intermediate school
 - 🌱 I’m currently learning : Python and basics of Git and Github
 - 👯 I’m looking to collaborate on: Any new project that could teach me and is challenging
-- 💬 Ask me about: I have nothing interesting expect my school life 😉
+- 💬 Ask me about: I have nothing interesting except my school life 😉
 - 📫 How to reach me: Anytime at senmayukh33@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love coding and making stuff on my own